gwdg/rOCCI-server/README.md

         SSLOptions +StdEnvVars

         ServerName localhost
-        # !!!
-Be sure to point DocumentRoot to 'public'!
+        # important, this needs to point to the public folder of your rOCCI-server
         DocumentRoot /home/$USER/rOCCI-server/public
         <Directory /home/$USER/rOCCI-server/public>
             Allow from all